COMPUTING

 Intent

 Computing is taught as a subject in its own right and also supports pupil’s learning in other subjects.
 Cross-curricular activities offer many opportunities for pupils to learn and apply skills taught in computing.
+Following the curriculum equips the pupils with the knowledge and skills necessary to understand and apply the principles of computer science, including abstraction, logic, algorithms, and data representation.
+This is achieved through a progressive and engaging curriculum that builds upon prior knowledge and provides opportunities for practical experience in programming and using various technologies.

 Within computing lessons pupils learn to use a wide range of computing skills including: